 - Nutricalm.
 This supplement includes a great blend of soothing herbs and l-theanine.
 This helps increase serotonin in the brain and in my hands has been very effective in alleviating anxiety.
 I find it’s most useful for situational anxiety (car ride, house guests etc).
 You can also use it daily for long term use.
 This supplement is extremely cost effective but I have found it not to be as powerful as CBD (see below).

 - CBD.
 I have been surprised by how many pets in my practice have greatly benefited from cannabis and it’s anxiety relieving properties.
 It is very important to note that dogs and cats with anxiety should use cannabis with high levels of CBD.
 THC, the psychoactive component of the marijuana plant, should be avoided in pets with anxiety as it can worsen symptoms.
-You can learn more about CBD for cats here and dogs here.
 I use HempRx as it is a high CBD cannabis extract with no THC.
 It is organically grown and not extracted using any harmful chemicals.
 It has high levels of other medicinal terpenes and flavanoids.
 For cats and small dogs I use HempRx oil and chews.
 For larger dogs I use HempRx Forte as it is more concentrated and therefore more economical.

 Like most veterinarians, I prefer to use pharmaceuticals to treat anxiety as a last resort.
 I think behavioral modification and supplements can be greatly helpful.
 However, I have a few dogs in my practice that have experienced life changing effects of Prozac.
 I also have many animals in the practice that require pharmaceutical such as Xanax for storm phobias or long car rides.